macc254/Pizzazz-Fusion/README.md

 # Author
 Mercy Bore.
 ### Description
-This is a simple website landing page for Delani Studio.
-You can click on what we do and read the description, hover on the portfolio images to get the project names.
-You can send us a message and on clicking submit a pop-up message will show.
+This is a pizza website landing page.
+You can choose the type of pizza you want, choose the size, choose the toppings and location for delivery.
+On clicking, you will see the total amount you are charged for the order.
 ### Prerequisities
 You need to have git installed
 You can install it with the following command in your terminal